MichaelAlex03/FitnessTracker/README.md

 - **PostgreSQL**: For managing and storing user data, workouts, and exercise details efficiently.

 ### **Cloud Services**
-- **AWS RDS**: to host and manage postgreSQL database ensuring reliable data storage and efficient scalability.
+- **AWS RDS**: To host and manage postgreSQL database ensuring reliable data storage and efficient scalability.

 ## Installation and Setup